 Just as natural pearls grow from grains of sand that have irritated oysters, these programming pearls have grown from real problems that have irritated real programmers.

-In the interview ("Epilog to second edition"), the author argues that programming style he used should not be used in large software projects.
+In the interview ("Epilog to second edition"), the author argues that the programming style he used should not be used in large software projects.
 Let's take this excuse.

 Part III (Columns 11-15) is about algorithms.
-Although it shows interesting analysis and fundamental algorithms (for sorting, and searching), I would rather recommend some solid algorithms book (e.g. Introduction to Algorithms by Cormen et al).
+Although it shows interesting analysis and fundamental algorithms (for sorting and searching), I would rather recommend some solid algorithms book (e.g. Introduction to Algorithms by Cormen et al).

-Programming Pearls shows which parts of software development changed, during last 15 years, but some parts of this book still remain valid.
+Programming Pearls shows which parts of software development changed, during the last 15 years, but some parts of this book remain valid.
 Moreover, this book is a good history lesson showing by example the advancement in software and hardware.